-- 120. Sustainable development provides a framework for redirecting economies to enable everyone to meet their basic needs and improve their quality of life while ensuring that the natural resources on which they depend are maintained and enhanced, both for their benefit and for that of future generations.
-The UKSC has a role in this scheme and will continue to seek to source its supplies with sustainability as a key consideration. - 121.
-Since our first full year of operations (2010-2011) there has been a significant decrease in the consumption of gas and electricity.
-Given the age of the building and the fact that it is open to the public and has an increasing number of visitors each year, no significant further reductions are forecast.
-We will monitor consumption carefully to ensure that we operate in the most energy efficient way possible; and will aim to ensure that energy consumption does at least not significantly increase.
-In 2016 we spent approximately £5500 less on gas than the previous year.
-Also in 2016 we spent approximately £2000 less on electricity than the previous year.
+116. Sustainable development provides a framework for redirecting economies to enable everyone to meet their basic needs and improve their quality of life while ensuring that the natural resources on which they depend are maintained and enhanced, both for their benefit and for that of future generations.
+The UKSC has a role in this scheme and will continue to seek to source its supplies with sustainability as a key consideration.

+117. Since our first full year of operations (2010-2011) there has been a significant decrease in the consumption of gas and electricity.
+Given the age of the building and the fact that it is open to the public and has had an increasing number of visitors in subsequent years, it is relatively difficult to achieve significant further reductions.
+Examples of works to which we have committed in 2018 - 2019 to support this aim include LED lighting installations around the court and the installation of sensor driven taps to lessen water waste and energy consumption in the public areas of the building.
+We will continue to monitor consumption carefully, to ensure that we operate in the most energy efficient way possible; and we will aim to ensure that energy consumption at least does not significantly increase.